AionSystem/SOVEREIGN-TRACE-PROTOCOL/AUDITOR-VETTING-PROCESS.md

    classify the failure type using the STP schema.
 2. Assess the severity of each failure (Low / Medium / High / Critical).
 3. Explain their reasoning for each assessment in plain language.
-4. Identify any epistemic debt outstanding — gaps in the record that would prevent a clean certification finding.
+4. Identify any **epistemic debt** outstanding — gaps in the record that would prevent a clean certification finding.

+**Definition:** *Epistemic debt* means gaps in the audit record— missing evidence, unsubstantiated claims, or unresolved contradictions— that would prevent a clean certification finding.

 **What the assessment measures:**
 - Accuracy of failure detection (can you find what's wrong?)